 Before you can get the settlement check or jury award that your family vitally needs, there is plenty of work that you must do.
 We understand that you are not in a position to do this work.

 You are dealing with grief and do not have the experience to take on insurance companies and their lawyers.
 As wrongful death attorneys, we are here to do this work on behalf of your family.
-We will work to ensure that the person responsible for your loved one’s death must answer for what they did and that you maximize the financial recovery you deserve.
+We will work to ensure that the responsible parties for your loved one’s death are held accountable for what they did and that you recover the maximum compensation you deserve.

-One of the first questions that we are asked by a family when they speak to us is whether they have a wrongful death claim against the person they believe to be responsible for their loved one’s death.
+One of the first questions families ask us is whether they have a wrongful death claim against the person they believe to be responsible for their loved one’s death.
 Everything depends on the facts of your case.
 Wrongful death means that your loved one should not have died, and they would not have but for someone else’s actions.

 These wrongful actions can be:

 You can count on an experienced wrongful death lawyer from our law firm to thoroughly investigate your case, gather evidence to prove the negligent parties are responsible for your family member’s death, and advise you of your legal options to recover damages for medical and funeral expenses.
 We can also help you obtain compensation for the emotional pain and other adverse effects your loved one’s passing has had on your life.